Assessing Future Learning as Part of a Sequenced Secondary Curriculum - Rethinking formative assessment

 This event will:-

-- Give an up to date review of the research, changes to the OFSTED Inspection Handbook and current policy relating to what is meant by the 'quality of education linked to curriculum design, delivery and impact
+- Give an up to date review of the research, changes to the OFSTED Inspection Handbook and current policy relating to what is meant by the 'quality of education in relation to how assessment is integral to planning and delivering the curriculum

 - Focus on priorities in relation to planning, reviewing or refining the assessment policy that will support a consistent, whole school approach to successful formative and summative assessment that informs sequencing of knowledge and builds a continuum of learning